Peybro/WikiLinks/README.md

 Clicking it will modify your current URL such that you can directly share the article you're refering to.

 ## Deploy Yourself
-Goto <a href="about:debugging#/runtime/this-firefox">about:debugging#/runtime/this-firefox</a>, click on "Load temporary Addon" and select 'index.js'.
 You can change the shown symbol by replacing the SVG in the source code.
 Just visit <a href="https://icons.getbootstrap.com/">Bootstrap Icons</a> and choose one...
 Or just stick with the good old plain # .

+### Firefox
+Goto <a href="about:debugging#/runtime/this-firefox">about:debugging#/runtime/this-firefox</a>, click on "Load temporary Addon" and select 'index.js'.

+### Chrome or Chromium Based Browser
+Goto <a href="chrome://extensions/">chrome://extensions/</a>, toggle on "Developer Mode", click "Load unpackaged extension" (or similar) and select 'WikiLinks' folder.

 ## Todo
 * [🕑] Deploy as a real Firefox Addon (right now it's just usable via `about:debugging#/runtime/this-firefox`)